francesdaros/thesis-guide/README.md

 # Thesis Writing Guide and Thesis Template

-This repository contains a concise guide on how to write a scientific thesis, with a particular focus on Computer Science and Artificial Intelligence.
+This repository contains a concise guide on how to write a scientific thesis, with a focus on Computer Science and Artificial Intelligence.
-Most of the content relates to the guidelines by the Università degli Studi di Udine (University of Udine), but might be useful for several other institutions.
+Most of the material follows the guidelines used at the Università degli Studi di Udine, but it may be helpful for students at many other institutions.

-It is intended for students preparing Bachelor’s, Master’s,
+The guide is aimed at Bachelor’s and Master’s students preparing their thesis.

+## 📘 Read the Guide Online

+To direclty access the visit [👉 Guide](https://francesdaros.github.io/thesis-guide/guide.html)

+The guide is available as a fully rendered, self-contained HTML document.

-## Contents
+## 📁 Repository Contents

-- `guide.html` :
+- `docs/guide.html` :
 A standalone HTML version of the thesis-writing guide.
 You can open it directly in any web browser.